open-telemetry/opentelemetry-dotnet-instrumentation/docs/USAGE.md

 ```

 The plugin must use the same version of the `OpenTelemetry` as the OpenTelemetry .NET AutoInstrumentation.
 Current version is `1.1.0-beta2`.

+### `OTEL_DOTNET_TRACER_ADDITIONAL_ASSEMBLIES_DIRECTORIES`

+The configuration can be used to specify additional directories from where the assemblies can be loaded/resolved.
+The mechanism requires having a dedicated directory per framework.

 ## Setup